Spomky/Spomky/README.md

 My name is Florent Morselli.
 I am a French web developer passionated by PHP, ReactJS and Free, Libre & Open-Source Softwares As far as possible, I contribute to projects or publish my own work.

-Among all of these project, let me encourage you to read more about [Webauthn](https://github.com/web-auth), a PHP implementation I am working on and that will help you to get rid of passords.
+Among all of these project, let me encourage you to read more about [Webauthn](https://github.com/web-auth), a PHP implementation I am working on and that will help you to get rid of passwords.

 I am currently learning how to build fast and reliable static websites usingGatsbyJS / NextJS.
 Also I read lot of papers and online courses regarding Finite State Machines principles.